neos-modding-group/neos-modding-group.github.io/mods.md

 Adds a toggle to inspectors for the keepGlobalTransform used when moving objects in the inspector

-The latest version is [1.1](https://github.com/CatSharkShin/KeepGlobalTransformToggle/releases/tag/1.1)
+The latest version is [1.1.1](https://github.com/CatSharkShin/KeepGlobalTransformToggle/releases/tag/1.1.1):
+The toggle now only spawns in inspector's spawned by the mod's user

 <!--net.eia485.localslotnames-->
 ### [LocalSlotNames](https://github.com/EIA485/NeosLocalSlotNames) by [eia485](https://github.com/EIA485)